-We use authority-based content marketing to attract highly targeted inbound organic search, referral and social traffic to websites.
+We use authority-based content marketing to attract inbound organic search, referral and social traffic to our websites.
 Our approach to content marketing is to design and build highly effective content funnels (aka pillars, clusters or silos) to dominate the search topic and ensure that as many of the articles are at the top of page 1 as possible.

 Our Content Marketing Approach

 We follow a structured content marketing plan that includes:

 - Identifying the unique buyer (aka avatar) that we wish to target

 - Doing extensive keyword research and competition analysis to identify “low hanging fruit”

 - Building a content plan focused on the topics with the highest chance of success (i.e. we can rank on page 1 with reasonable effort)

 - Creating an outline for each piece of content in the plan, including article type, title, sub-headings, tables, images, etc.

 - Writing and editing (this is typically outsourced, but we maintain strict quality control)